A Parable About Bad Advice and the Dangers of a Simple Quip

 Jack thought it sounded like a good idea because he and his wife were going on vacation to Florida in a couple of weeks.

-Fast forward to the day after Jack and his wife came back from vacation.
+Fast forward to the day after Jack and his wife came back from their Florida vacation.
 The conversation was mostly about how much fun Jack and his wife had while in Orlando, so then I said, “How about that Time Share sales pitch, what kind of a shmuck would buy those things?”.

 After a long pause Jack said, “Well, me, I bought one…”, I think my jaw dropped to the floor, and I might have said two words for the rest of the trip to the office.